Roblox/roact/docs/advanced/bindings-and-refs.md

-Sometimes, Roact's reconciliation process is ill-suited for setting certain properties.
-For cases like this, Roact provides the Bindings feature, and a specialized version of them called Refs (an analog for React's Ref feature).
+Sometimes, Roact's reconciliation process is ill-suited for managing certain properties.
+For cases like this, Roact provides the Bindings feature, and a specialized version of it called Refs (an analog for React's Ref feature).

 ## Bindings

-Bindings are intended to be used in cases where Roact cannot solve a problem directly, or its solution might not be performant enough, like:
+Bindings and Refs are intended to be used in cases where Roact cannot solve a problem directly, or its solution might not be performant enough, like:

 * Resizing a box to fit its contents dynamically
 * Gamepad selection